 - GSM is both voice and data technology whereas CDMA is only voice.

-- CDMA towers could accommodate more subscribers than GSM towers making it a cheaper route as well.
+- And finally, CDMA towers could accommodate more subscribers than GSM towers making it a cheaper route as well.

 GSM phones are more widely used in European countries while CDMA phones are more widely used in the USA.
 With CDMA phones, you can’t switch phones without your carrier’s permission.
-However, AT&T and T-Mobile don’t make it easy for you either.
-Switching between these two companies may not work well because they use slightly different frequencies.
+However, AT&T and T-Mobile, even though they are GSM, don’t make it easy for you either.
+Switching between these two companies may not work well because they use slightly different frequencies making it even more difficult to change carriers.

 Can they both coexist nicely?